MIT Students Scammed $8 million from the Massachusetts State Lottery

 Good-Bye to the Daily Grind; Hello Full-Time Scheme

 It was reported that many people who participated in the scheme quit their jobs because the scheme had become so lucrative.
 Well, not only was the project proving successful, but it was also a lot of work.
 There were hundreds of thousands of betting slips that needed to be filled out, checked, and sorted.
 Harvey was able to create a computer program that helped him generate numbers that would provide the best distribution range across various drawing results.
 Even though the computer program helped select the numbers, the slips had to be filled out by hand, as per the Lottery rules.
 Luckily, betting slips were able to be reused; so that part of the process was a one-time only thing.

 Oh, but it doesn’t get any easier after that part was completed.
 Oh no, next the group was tasked with finding locations that would take their massive amount of tickets.
 Many retailers complained because the time it took to process 10,000 tickets, plus scanning the slip with the desired numbers, would take up so much time.
 Even though the retailer would gain 5% commission on any Lottery sales, the managers of the stores complained that simply tying up a clerk at the lottery terminal for hours would hinder regular operations.
 In the end, the group did find several locations that would process the tickets accurately.
 These four locations would be the groups “go to” Lottery agents.

-When Harvey was asked how much the group won over the course of the seven years they were playing the Cash WinFall, he declined to answer.
+When Harvey was asked how much the group won throughout the seven years they were playing the Cash WinFall; he declined to answer.
 He did say that they were able to bet $17 million to $18 million.
-It was estimated by the OIG that the group won at least $8 million before taxes.
+The OIG estimated that the group won at least $8 million before taxes.

-Either way, it’s pretty interesting that they were able to beat the system, as it were.
+Either way, it’s pretty impressive that they were able to beat the system, as it were.
 In my opinion, this has to be one of the most eye-opening scams around.